 Steps to Verify Your Deductions

 Verifying your deductions is a critical step before filing your income tax return.
 It ensures that every claim you make is accurate, supported by evidence, and compliant with tax regulations.
-A systematic approach helps prevent errors and ensures you claim all eligible benefits.

-This process involves more than just glancing at your documents; it requires careful cross-referencing and reconciliation.
 Taking the time to do this thoroughly will save you from potential hassles with the tax department later on.
-It’s about building a strong case for your tax claims.
+It is about building a strong case for your tax claims.

 Next, systematically go through your bank passbook.
 For each major debit entry that looks like an eligible expense or investment, compare it against your receipts and other official statements.
-For example, match the date and amount of an insurance premium debit in your passbook with your insurance premium receipt.

 Pro Tip: Double-Check Totals